-expenditure Revenue \$121,795
+Expenditure \$121,795

 Revenue \$0

 General Fund Impact \$121,795

 FTE Positions 1.00

 - a.
 Description This budget initiative provides targeted resources to address increasing domestic violence (DV) caseloads and its impact on various sectors, particularly the courts, public safety, and Social Services.
 In the Beyond2020 report published by the Virginia State Police, DV incidents for FY23 were 5,243 this is a 23% increase over FY21 with 4,157 DV incidents.
 By creating a dedicated Domestic Violence Coordinator position, the initiative aims to streamline and improve the coordination of services across different agencies, ensuring more effective protection for victims and better outcomes for public safety.
 While reallocating responsibilities within the current team has temporarily alleviated some of the pressure, this is not a sustainable solution.
 The introduction of this new role would fill a critical gap, enabling agencies to work more cohesively and ensure that DV victims receive timely and comprehensive support.
 The cost includes \$119,375 in ongoing funding and \$2,420 in one-time funding for computer equipment for a total of \$121,795. - b.
-Service Level Impacts This initiative aligns with the County's Strategic Plan goals in Health and Wellbeing and Safe and Secure Community by addressing the increasing DV trends.
-It supports long-range planning through the introduction of additional specialized programming and services to meet community needs.
+Service Level Impacts This initiative addresses the increasing DV trends and supports long-range planning through the introduction of additional specialized programming and services to meet community needs.